-Asian stock mostly rise on US, Mexico preliminary trade deal
+Global shares mostly rise on US, Mexico trade deal

 - Apple and Google face growing revolt over app-store ‘tax’

-THE QUOTE: “Risk sentiment continues to improve with U.S. markets bolstered by the progress in the latest NAFTA progress, set to inspire Asian market higher into the session,” said Jingyi Pan, market strategist at IG in Singapore.
+THE QUOTE: “Risk sentiment continues to improve with U.S. markets bolstered by the … latest NAFTA progress, set to inspire Asian market higher into the session,” said Jingyi Pan, market strategist at IG in Singapore.

 TOYOTA GAINS: Toyota Motor Corp. shares got a perk from the NAFTA news as the top Japanese automaker benefits from free trade.
-The manufacturer was also boosted by its announcement that it was investing $500 million in ride-hailing service Uber and will partner with Uber to build self-driving cars.
+The manufacturer was also boosted by its announcement that it was investing $500 million in ride-hailing service Uber and will partner with it to build self-driving cars.
 Toyota was trading up nearly 2 percent in the morning session on the Tokyo Stock Exchange but settled at 0.9 percent higher in the afternoon.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama